 - Chest Insignia: His "Oppressor" skin has the Strogg insignia in a chest accessory.

-- Cute and Psycho: The cute Peeker and the psycho Strogg.
+- Cute and Psycho: A decomposite version, with Peeker being the cute and Strogg being the psycho.

 - Drone Deployer: His special ability allows him to control Peeker to navigate the map and shoot enemies.